 Carpooling permitted for all

-From 24 December to 27 January: Masks required in all indoor settings.
+From 18th February 2022: Masks required in all indoor settings.

 Proof of vaccination no longer required by Public Health Orders (businesses can still require proof at their own discretion)